abhishek-kumar-code/Redfish_Public/Specification.md

 DocNumber: '0266'
 DocClass: Normative
 DocVersion: '1.6.1'
-modified: '2018-12-13'
+modified: '2010-01-03'
 SupersedesVersion: '1.6.0'
 status: published
 released: true
-copyright: '2015-2018'
+copyright: '2014-2019'
 ---

 # Foreword

-The Redfish Scalable Platforms Management API ("Redfish") was prepared by the Redfish Forum of the DMTF.
+The Redfish Forum of the DMTF develops the Redfish Scalable Platforms Management API ("Redfish").

-DMTF is a not-for-profit association of industry members dedicated to promoting enterprise and systems management and interoperability.
-For information about the DMTF, see http://www.dmtf.org.
+DMTF is a not-for-profit association of industry members that promotes enterprise and systems management and interoperability.
+For information about the DMTF, see [https://www.dmtf.org/](https://www.dmtf.org/).

 # Acknowledgments

-The DMTF acknowledges the following individuals for their contributions to the Redfish standard, including this document and Redfish Schemas, Interoperability Profiles, and Message Registries:
+The DMTF acknowledges the following individuals for their contributions to the Redfish standard, including this document and Redfish Schemas, interoperability profiles, and message registries:

 * Rafiq Ahamed - Hewlett Packard Enterprise
 * Richelle Ahlvers - Broadcom Limited
 * Jeff Autor - Hewlett Packard Enterprise